IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 Outside of the USA, there are other sales taxes that may be required to be collected at IEEE Standards meetings for on-site sales, such as Value Added Tax (VAT) and the Goods & Services Tax (GST) in Canada.
 It may be required to collect such taxes on meeting fees.
 There are also exemptions from paying VAT and GST and the rules are unique by country.
 In most countries, but not all, the IEEE is exempt from paying income taxes.

-Because the laws and requirements of each country, state and province vary, it is very important that each IEEE Standards Sponsor committee contact the IEEE Tax Compliance Office (email@example.com) to find out the specific legal and tax requirements to operate at their site.
+Because the laws and requirements of each country, state and province vary, it is very important that each Standards Committee contact the IEEE Tax Compliance Office (firstname.lastname@example.org) to find out the specific legal and tax requirements to operate at their site.
 This must be done very early in the planning stages of the conference; if planned properly, large savings may result.

 Financial support by industry of IEEE-SA Standards meetings and events is acceptable.
 All such support shall not violate the not-for-profit status of the IEEE.

-A balloting group shall be one of the following:
+A Standards Assocation balloting group shall be one of the following:

 -- Individuals with voting privileges